Category:Safe and Sound

 - pwname://MoDOT/Documents/CADD_Standards/Standard Plans for Highway Construction/Special Sheets/SAS_Flume_w_Approach_Slab.dgn

-- Bridge has FULL DEPTH BRIDGE APPPROACH SLAB
+- Bridge had FULL DEPTH BRIDGE APPPROACH SLAB

-- Do not use the special sheet, this bridge will have drain basins if it has a full depth bridge approach slab.
+- The special sheet was not used; this bridge had drain basins if it had a full depth bridge approach slab.

-- Bridge has NO BRIDGE APPROACH SLAB (just approach pavement)
+- Bridge had NO BRIDGE APPROACH SLAB (just approach pavement)

-- Use Flume Drain w/o app slab special sheet.
+- Flume Drain w/o app slab special sheet was to be used.

 - Sheet location: